D-VLAD1/DecisionTree-PathAlgorithms/README.md

 # DecisionTree-PathAlgorithms

-That project is composed of the Bellman-Ford algorithm and the Decision Tree Classifier.
+That project is composed of the Bellman-Ford algorithm and the Decision Tree Classifier, and Kruskal’s algorithm.

 ## The Bellman-Ford Algorithm